Dale Ramsburg

-Dale Ramsburg (October 21, 1941 – November 3, 1994) was an American baseball coach.
+Irvin Dale Ramsburg (October 21, 1941 – November 3, 1994) was an American college baseball coach.
 He served as the head baseball coach at West Virginia University, compiling a record of 540–387–9.
+He was posthumously inducted into the Mountaineers Hall of Fame in 1995.

+Ramsburg also played for the Mountaineers, starting at shortstop in 1963 and 1964.
+He played for the minor league Wisconsin Rapids Twins in 1964.
+He came the Mountaineers head coach at age 26, coaching until his death at age 53 in November 1994.

-Head Coaching Record
+Head coaching record

 Below is a table of Ramsburg’s yearly records as an NCAA baseball coach.